Lianwhite/evoting/readme.txt

 This system was designed by Olotu Square DevSq Fellows 2018.
-Supervised by Instructors Mr Melas and Mr Sazzeb.
+Supervised by Instructors Mr Melas, Mr Sazzeb and Mr Mike.
 Fellows involved in this project are:

 Front-End developers